Overcoming Obstacles; Achieving Greatness

-Unlike many of women profiled for this month, Dr. Kübler-Ross’ medical education was not supported by her loved ones.
-Heer father forbade her studies in this area.
+Unlike many women profiled this month, Dr. Kübler-Ross’ medical education was not supported by her loved ones.
+Her father forbade her studies in this area.
 Despite this obstacle, Dr. Kübler-Ross found her beginnings at refugee hospitals during World War II.
 She was specifically interested in the terminally ill and how they were cared for at these hospitals.
 This inspired her to get a degree in psychiatry.
-Eventually Dr. Kübler-Ross’s focus sharpened to study death, dying, and grief.
+Eventually, Dr. Kübler-Ross’s focus sharpened to study death, dying, and grief.
 She proposed that death be considered a normal passage of life.
-Dr. Kübler-Ross went on to write a book, On Death and Dying, receiving equally amounts of praise and criticism.
-To learn more about Kübler Ross’s interviews click here.
+Dr. Kübler-Ross went on to write a book, On Death and Dying, receiving equal amounts of praise and criticism.
+To learn more about Kübler Ross’s interviews, click here.

 Dr. Patricia Bath (1942-Present)

-If you are interested in joining the increasing diverse healthcare system within the U.S. begin by applying for a rotation today!
+If you are interested in joining the increasingly diverse healthcare system within the U.S., begin by applying for a rotation today!